Introduction

 All the data within the Open Data Hub will be easily accessible, preferring open interfaces and APIs which are built on existing standards like The Open Travel Alliance (OTA), The General Transit Feed Specification (GTFS), Alpinebits.

-The Open Data Hub team also strives to keep all data regularly updated, and use standard exchange formats for them like Json and the Data Catalog Vocabulary (DCAT) to facilitate their spreading and use.
+The Open Data Hub team also strives to keep all data regularly updated, and use standard exchange formats to facilitate their spreading and use.
 Depending on the development of the project and the interest of users, more standards and data formats might be supported in the future.

 Getting Involved